pranjal-arora/sampling-techniques/README.md

 5 different samples of the dataset are made, and 5 different Classifier models are applied to each sample, and Accuracy of each model is observed.

 To adjust the class distribution, the Majority class is under-sampled using Random Under Sampling.
-The Minority class is over-sampled using SMOTE and EEN.
+The Minority class is over-sampled using SMOTE and ENN.

 ### Samples Made:-
 1. Sample1:- Random Under Sampling
 2. Sample2:- SMOTE Over-Sampling
-3. Sample3:- SMOTE EEN Sampling
+3. Sample3:- SMOTE ENN Sampling
 4. Sample4:- Stratified Sampling
 5. Sample5:- Systematic Sampling